quickwit-oss/quickwit/docs/configuration/index-config.md

 ## Retention policy

 This section describes how Quickwit manages data retention.
 In Quickwit, the retention policy manager drops data on a split basis as opposed to individually dropping documents.
-Splits are evaluated based on their `time_range` which is derived from the index timestamp field specified in the (`indexing_settings.timestamp_field`) settings.
+Splits are evaluated based on their `time_range` which is derived from the index timestamp field specified in the (`doc_mapping.timestamp_field`) settings.
 Using this setting, the retention policy will delete a split when `now() - split.time_range.end >= retention_policy.period`

 ```yaml
 version: 0.7